Charlie and the Chocolate Factory

 Not making you wait further let’s dive into the themes of Charlie and the chocolate factory.
 Btw it’s no secret that even I have walked into adulthood, Willy Wonka’s chocolate factory is my biggest fantasy and I’ll do whatever it takes to be there.

 Charlie and The Chocolate Factory Review

-There are only 5 golden tickets which makes it a pure game of luck for everyone buying the chocolate.
-However, the richer class bought thousands of chocolate, and eventually, golden tickets have already been won, where Augustus Gloop is a self-centered obese child, Mike Teavee is obsessed with television, Veruca Salt is a spoiled brat, and Violet Beauregarde holds a record of chewing gum for the longest time.
+There are only 5 golden tickets.
+Hence, it makes it a pure game of luck for everyone buying the chocolate.
+However, the richer class bought thousands of chocolate.
+Eventually, golden tickets have already been won, where Augustus Gloop is a self-centered obese child, Mike Teavee is obsessed with television, Veruca Salt is a spoiled brat, and Violet Beauregarde holds a record of chewing gum for the longest time.

-“However small the chance might be of striking lucky, the chance was there”
+However small the chance might be of striking lucky, the chance was there.

-But what I can tell you is that Charlie and the chocolate factory is a novel that has multiple themes, where the most important theme is not going into the hands of greed and having strong self-control.
+But what I can tell you is that Charlie and the chocolate factory is a novel that has multiple themes; where the most important theme is not going into the hands of greed and having strong self-control.

 ‘Charlie and The Chocolate Factory’ Themes

 There are multiple themes in the book Charlie and the chocolate factory namely, greed, bad parenting, wealth vs. poverty, humility, and kindness, deceiving appearances, and most importantly what goes around comes around!